 Multifactor authentication (MFA) is a log-in process that incorporates several steps for identity verification.
-Traditionally, a password is the primary form of authentication with additional MFA methods for added security.
+Traditionally, a password is the primary form of authentication with additional MFA methods for an additional layer of security.

 But you shouldn’t just incorporate the first MFA solution you find and cross your fingers that it works.
-Before implementing MFA, weigh which MFA method is best for your business.
+Before implementing multiple forms of authentication, weigh which MFA method is best for your business.
 We’ll break down common types of MFA — and their pros and cons — to help you refine your user authentication process.

 Knowledge